Is Tallinn Expensive for Tourists in 2026? A Calm, Honest Cost Guide

 Is tipping expected in Tallinn restaurants?

-Tipping is not mandatory.
-A 5–10% tip is appreciated for good service, but rounding up is common and perfectly acceptable.
+Tipping is not mandatory in Estonia.
+Leaving a 5–10% tip for good service or simply rounding up the bill is common and perfectly acceptable.

 Is alcohol expensive in Tallinn?